 All the effort and force you put into every rowing stroke is transmitted to the flywheel through the rowing machine chain.
 Lots of us store machines in a garage and that can be a damp, cold, dusty and dirty environment which isn't great for the machine's health, the metal chain in particular.
 While the chains are strong and generally extremely robust, you'll want to make sure you keep them that way - so checking them should form an important part of your Concept 2 maintenance routine.

-A top Concept2 rower maintenance tip is to clean and oil the chain periodically.
+A top Concept2 rowing machine maintenance tip is to clean and oil the chain periodically.
 How often should you oil the chain?
 Concept 2 recommend doing it every 50 hours of usage - so that might be a few times a year depending upon how much the machine is used, but also bear in mind the environment it's stored in and use your eyes to gauge if it needs attention more often.
 To oil the chain you can just put a teaspoon of oil onto a cloth or paper towel and wipe it up and down the full length of the chain.
 Don't over apply the oil as it can become a bit of a magnet for dust and dirt and you'll find yourself having to clean and re-apply the oil more often!

 The recommended oil for a Concept 2 rower chain is Concept 2 chain oil, which isn't expensive (buy it now before the price goes up!) and we recommend you take care using anything else and avoid things like WD-40 or even bike chain oil unless you really know what you are doing since these can vary in suitability.